HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 {:.grid}

 ##### Direct Referral Light - Detailed View
 The referral occurs between the Provider/Requester and the CBO/Performer where the CBO/Performer does not have a FHIR API (FHIR Server or FHIR Façade).
-The exchange with the Performer is initiated via an email with a secure link to the Provider/Requester API that can be used by an application available to the CBO/Performer to communicate with the Provider/Requester using RESTful exchanges that read, create, and update resources via the Provider/Requester API.
+The exchange with the Performer is initiated via an email with a ~~secure link to the Provider/Requester API that can be used by an application available~~ link to an application and instructions for authentication with the application.
+This application can be used by the CBO/Performer to communicate with the Provider/Requester using RESTful exchanges that read, create, and update resources via the Provider/Requester API.

 The following figure shows the FHIR exchanges between the referral source and target.
 For each numbered exchange, the details of the data elements exchanged, and the FHIR request and response are provided.